 Sometimes they even put on replica gladiator shows.

 Petra with Kids

-Petra, the rock-cut capital of the Nabataens, is what seduces almost a million visitors to the kingdom each year.
+Petra, the rock-cut capital of the Nabataeans, is what seduces almost a million visitors to the kingdom each year.
 Lost for hundreds of years, this World Wonder is well worth its title and anotehr great place for kids.
 From its secret entrance down a narrow Siq, to the stunning Treasury views, every visitor leaves awe-inspired.

-While some visitors only have half a day or one day in Petra, it is well worth having two or three days to explore the hiking trails, take pictures from all angles and absorb the enormity of what was build by the Nabataens, almost 2000 years ago!
+While some visitors only have half a day or one day in Petra, it is well worth having two or three days to explore the hiking trails, take pictures from all angles and absorb the enormity of what was built by the Nabataeans, almost 2000 years ago!

 Jordan’s Dead Sea with Kids

-If you are planning a daytrip, you can find hotels that offer day passes to access the Dead Sea and also use their showers and pools.
-If you plan on spending the night, the Dead Sea Spa offers great value and for a Luxurious stay the Movenpick and Marriott will not disappoint.
+If you are planning a day trip, you can find hotels that offer day passes to access the Dead Sea and also use their showers and pools.
+If you plan on spending the night, the Dead Sea Spa offers great value and for a luxurious stay, the Movenpick and Marriott will not disappoint.
 Read more about the best Dead Sea hotels.